IonutParau/thepuzzlecell/markdown/how_to_make_a_mod.md

 Who you claim to have created this mod.

+## remoteFiles

+This should be an object who's keys are paths relative to the `main.lua` file, and the values are the URLs to download the files from.
+TPC will use GET requests to grab the content and replace the files with newer versions if needed.

+## remoteUpdates

+Either `"auto"` or something else.
+If it is `"auto"`, the game will do it every time the mod loads.

 # What functions are available?

 There is [tpc_api_docs.lua](https://github.com/IonutParau/thepuzzlecell/blob/main/extra/tpc_api_docs.lua), which is meant to bring IDE support to TPC.
 It defines a list of functions you can use, so your IDE knows which functions exist, and their types.